codejake/codejake/README.md

 ### Hi there 👋

+If you are local to the Eugene, Oregon area, please feel free to say hi.

+Most of my workday programming is Python, backend JavaScript (Node/Express), Ansible, Shell, etc.

+Despite being a "UNIX Guy", I used to do a ton of C#/.net/ASP.net.

 <!--
 **codejake/codejake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.